Nukesor/pueue/README.md

     * A callback hook to, for instance, set up desktop notifications.
     * Convenient methods for scripting
 - A lot more.
 Check the -h options for each subcommand for detailed options.
+- Cross Platform
-- Linux is fully supported and battle-tested.
+    * Linux is fully supported and battle-tested.
-- Windows has all features, but process handling is [relatively new](https://github.com/Nukesor/pueue/pull/59).
+    * Windows is fully supported and working fine for quite a while.
-- MacOS only has **rudimentary** process handling, but it's still usable.
+    * MacOS only has **rudimentary** process handling, but it's still usable.
         Check this [issue](https://github.com/Nukesor/pueue/issues/115) to find out what's missing.
 - [Why should I use it](https://github.com/Nukesor/pueue/wiki/FAQ#why-should-i-use-it)
 - [Advantages over Using a Terminal Multiplexer](https://github.com/Nukesor/pueue/wiki/FAQ#advantages-over-using-a-terminal-multiplexer)

 ## Installation

-There are four different ways to install Pueue.
+There are a few different ways to install Pueue.

 #### Package Manager